- Technical Leadership

 Rule4 co-founders create “Boulder Is for Startups” campaign acknowledging Boulder’s growing tech dominance.

-Rule4 co-founder Dan Mackin is named as COO of AppliedTrust.
+Rule4 co-founder Dan Mackin is named Chief Operating Officer of AppliedTrust.

 AppliedTrust is acquired by industry-leader ViaWest.